srilamaiti/srilamaiti.github.io/README.md

   Here I tried to summarize a given PDF document using LangChain methods like Map-Reduce, stuff, refine.
 Here is the [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/pdf_summarizer/llm_langchain_read_from_pdf_and_summarize.ipynb).

+- **News Summarizer**

+  Here I tried to summarize relevent news and prepare a one-pager summary.
+This will help the executives to glance over what is happening in the market and if any news catches there attention, they can click on the link for further details.
+Here is the [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/news_summarizer/news_summarizer.ipynb).

 - **Machine Learning Algorithms From Scratch**

   Here I am trying to rewrite the popular machine learning algorithms from scratch without calling the finctions.
 Here is [repo](https://github.com/srilamaiti/srilamaiti.github.io/tree/main/ml_algo_from_scratch).